wangywUST/talk-20260427/slides.md

 Core principle: The physical world is singular.
 Any set of independent observations of it must yield mutually consistent conclusions.

-Analogy: Multiple independent witnesses in court — consistent testimony is credible; contradiction reveals the flaw.
+**Analogy**: Multiple independent witnesses in court — consistent testimony is credible; contradiction reveals the flaw.

 ![Figure](/Image/fig_31.png)